lucavivenzo/HBM-Performance-Analysis-FPGA/README.md

 This repository contains the research work conducted for the MSc thesis titled "Performance Analysis of HBM Memory on Reconfigurable Devices Using Different Design Flows."
 The objective of this thesis was to compare the performance of two prominent design flows, Vivado and Vitis Accel, when developing an application that utilizes the High Bandwidth Memory (HBM) featured on the Xilinx Alveo U280 FPGA.

+For more information about the two parts of the work, please refer to the README files included in the two subfolders.

 ## Research Focus

 The primary focus of this research was to evaluate the performance and efficiency of HBM memory utilization in the context of FPGA-based reconfigurable devices.
-The study aimed to assess the two primary design flows provided by Xilinx, namely Vivado and Vitis Accel TOGLIERE DA QUA A FINE PERIODO?, in the development of a simple application capable of reading/writing data from/to the HBM memory.
+The study aimed to assess the two primary design flows provided by Xilinx, namely Vivado and Vitis Accel.

 In particular, The objectives of this work were: